tranquilit/WAPT-Documentation/source/wapt-create-packages/wapt-package-structure/index.rst

 For example, this attribute may be used to install on Windows7 more recent versions of a software that are no more supported on Windows XP.

 Since version 1.8, it can also define the maximal Mac OS version.
-We advise not to use with Linux since there are several different distributions.
+We advise not to use it with Linux since there are several different distributions.

 min_wapt_version
 """"""""""""""""